FlippingFlips/pingod-addons/docs/content/getting-started/basicgame-game-vp.md

 When debugging you can load the game direct from the `BasicGameGodot` directory as you would in the previous section only with the controller.

-This table script is set to `Debug = True` and to look for `..\BasicGameGodot`, which is a level up in this repository.
+This table script is set to `Debug = True` and to look for `..\`, which is a level up in this repository.

 These settings will run the game debug with the Godot editor, show display and also a console window.